 If your home was built in the twentieth century, especially before 1990, more likely than not, there are certain areas that contain asbestos.
 While the toxic elements will lie safely dormant within the walls, paint and structure of your home if left undisturbed by reconstruction, renovation and re-painting, they could still be released into the air.

 Asbestos is released when you break, crack and drill the walls, the floor, or the ceiling of your home and if not handled and encapsulated immediately, it could have devastating effects on the long-term health of the occupants.

-These minerals are naturally-occurring, and they can be found in soil as well.
+These minerals are naturally occurring, and they can be found in soil as well.
 Therefore, if you’re planning on transforming you back yard into a garden, or doing some soil work in your front lawn, you first need to check the soil for asbestos before proceeding.

-Signs of asbestos presence
+Signs of Asbestos

 In addition to your home most likely containing asbestos if it was built in the previous century, there are other signs that could point to its presence.
 For instance, if you have cracks in the walls, holes or breaks in the ceiling or floor, or if old coats of paint are breaking and peeling off, you could be releasing asbestos into the air.

 When it comes to soil, there can be no clear signs other than taking a sample for testing – therefore you shouldn’t leave anything to chance and have a professional assess the soil.

 In order to repair the damage and protect every occupant from the harmful elements, you need to know how to handle asbestos properly.

 First of all, you need to assume that your home renovation project will release asbestos into the air, just to stay safe.
 If you want to be 100% sure whether a material contains asbestos or not, you need to have a sample material analyzed for toxicity.
 Although, if you want to completely avoid the risk of releasing the carcinogenic particles and inhaling them, you should treat every material as if it definitely did harbor asbestos minerals – better safe than sorry.